Klaas Carel Faber: Extradition requests

 In 1957, a German court in Düsseldorf dismissed charges against him for lack of evidence, claiming the Dutch authorities would not share evidence.
 Two extradition requests were made by the Dutch in 1954 and 2004 to have Faber returned to complete his sentence.
 Both requests were denied by the German authorities, the second with reference to the 1957 decision of lack of evidence.
 When new evidence was presented to a Munich court in 2006, the cases were viewed as manslaughter as opposed to murder, and thus outside the statute of limitations.
-A new arrest warrant from Dutch authorities was required to reopen the case, which was issued in part because of attention brought to the case by Dutch journalist Arnold Karskens, who in 2003 had found Faber's residence.
+A new arrest warrant from Dutch authorities was required to reopen the case, which was issued in part because of the attention brought to the case by Dutch journalist Arnold Karskens, who in 2003 had found Faber's residence.
 Calls for his extradition were frequent, including at the 2007 commemoration of the first transport that left Westerbork for the destruction camps.